The syndrome of Griselda,

 they believe only after man has disappeared will He return to finish His work.
 (Fitzcarraldo)

 The work is site-specific for the Castle of Saluzzo, Italy.
-Inspired by an enigmatic construction that resembles a ship and its associations with the surrounding landscape - soundscape, and historical - utopian context.
+Inspired by an enigmatic construction and its associations with the surrounding landscape - soundscape, and historical - utopian context.

 The restoration project of the Castle (2003-2004) was held by architect Marco Dezzi Bardeschi, who integrated the technical premises of building a metal structure at the backside yard.
 The title on the architect’s notes and drawings “Il nuovo blocco degli impianti: Fitzcarraldo sulla collina” (The new block: Fitzcarraldo on the hill) indicates that the construction was dedicated to the homonymous character drawn from Werner Herzog’s film (1982), led by the utopian will to carry a massive steamship over a steep hill to the heart of the Amazon Forest for realizing his dream of building an opera house and to import a company of singers headed by the Italian tenor Enrico Caruso.